How to Dress for Your

 environment.
 Save that look for your social time.

-footwear scream failure.
+unpolished footwear scream failure.

 Look Successful.
 A successful image attracts greater

 success.
 And success leaves clues in your physical image.

 Buy the best quality garments and accessories that you can afford.

 want, not the one you have.

-perfect timing.
+Have perfect timing.
 Wear a metal watch; it adds enduring

 strength and power to any business image - male and female.